the-senior-dev/sm_solid_js/README.md

 This allows for better decoupling of software components, making the system more modular and enabling easier changes and maintenance.
 The dependencies between components are inverted compared to a traditional top-down or bottom-up design where high-level modules directly depend on low-level modules.

-📝 Before we start, checkout on the following branch:
+📝 Before we start, check out on the following branch:

 ```bash
 git checkout dependency_inversion_start
 ```

 We can apply **Dependency Inversion** to many parts of our code, a good example is our `CartItem` class.

 ```typescript